What Are Mast Cells? Mast Cell Activation Syndrome 101

-If you aren’t sure where to start, in my practice most people try eating low histamine, low lectin for about 6 weeks to see if it makes any difference.
+If you aren’t sure where to start, in my practice most people try eating low histamine for about 6 weeks to see if it makes a difference.

-You can read about these additional food triggers in the following posts:
+You can read about these additional food intolerances and triggers in the following posts:

-Now, if you are dealing with Mast Cell Activation Syndrome, the very good news is that you can really improve when you start addressing those root factors.
+If you are dealing with Mast Cell Activation Syndrome, the good news is that you can really improve when you start addressing those root factors.

 And that’s what we’ll look at next…

-Meds can reduce symptoms for the short term.
+Medications can reduce symptoms in the short term.
 And medications can be a very important part of recovery.

 I had Mold Toxicity, Lyme, Bartonella, Heavy Metals, Nervous System Dysregulation, and several other root triggers.